Gerd Ludwig Photographs the Effects of the World's Biggest Nuclear Catastrophe

 You spent a lot of time photographing the impact of radiation on people’s health.
 The photographs of the disabled children probably affected me the most.

 The consequences of the Chernobyl accident on people’s health are quite controversial in the scientific community.
-But there’s statistics that can’t be disputed — the level of leukaemia and other cancers is far higher in the affected areas than outside.
-In Gomel – a Southern region of Belarus heavily affected by the disaster – I met young women from the contaminated zone who were extremely worried for the wellbeing of their future children.
+But there’s statistics that can’t be disputed—the level of leukemia and other cancers is far higher in the affected areas than outside.
+In Gomel—a Southern region of Belarus heavily affected by the disaster—I met young women from the contaminated zone who were extremely worried for the wellbeing of their future children.
 Just that fear and stress alone can be detrimental to ones health.
 While I am aware that due to the heritage of the Soviet system, parents often give up disabled children more easily than in Western countries, I found that the Belarusian government is really downplaying the role of Chernobyl in the occurrence of developmental disabilities.
 The few people who dare to speak openly about this see a clear connection between the increasing health problems and the radioactivity released by the disaster.

 What was your most striking experience in the zone?